hantingxie/gamesparks-docs-v2/MARKDOWN/SDK Center/Unity.md

 ### V5.5.4.66

-* Fixed issue with debug output on WebGL
+* Fixed an issue with debug output on WebGL
 * Fixed tokens parsing in GSJson

 ### V5.5.4.59